ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

             AuthenticationMethods none
     ~~~

-2. Save the file and restart the `sshd` service.
+2. Save the file and restart the `sshd` service:

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

-3. Try to login opening a new non-shared ssh session with your `mgrsys` user.
-Also, you can try to log in as `root` and verify that it's not possible to connect with that user at all through ssh.
+3. Try to login opening a new non-shared SSH session with your `mgrsys` user.
+Also, you can try to log in as `root` and verify that it is not possible to connect with that user at all through SSH.

 ## Configuring Fail2Ban for SSH connections

-Fail2Ban is already enabled for SSH connections in the VM, but it needs a more refined configuration, as you did back in the [**G010** guide](G010%20-%20Host%20hardening%2004%20~%20Enabling%20Fail2Ban.md).
+Fail2Ban is already enabled for SSH connections in the VM, but it needs a more refined configuration, as you did back in the [chapter **G010**](G010%20-%20Host%20hardening%2004%20~%20Enabling%20Fail2Ban.md).

-1. As `mgrsys`, `cd` to `/etc/fail2ban/jail.d` and create an empty file called `01_sshd.conf`.
+1. As `mgrsys`, `cd` to `/etc/fail2ban/jail.d` and create an empty file called `01_sshd.conf`:

-    ~~~bash
+    ~~~sh
     $ cd /etc/fail2ban/jail.d ; sudo touch 01_sshd.conf
     ~~~

-2. Edit the `01_sshd.conf` file by inserting the configuration lines below.
+2. Edit the `01_sshd.conf` file by inserting the configuration lines below:

-    ~~~bash
+    ~~~sh
     [sshd]
     enabled = true
     port = 22
     maxretry = 3
     ~~~

-    > **BEWARE!**
+    > [!IMPORTANT]
-    > Remember to set the `maxretry` parameter the same as the `MaxAuthTries` in the `sshd` configuration, so they correlate.
+    > Remember to set the `maxretry` parameter with the same value as the `MaxAuthTries` in the `sshd` configuration!

-3. Save the changes and restart the fail2ban service.
+3. Save the changes and restart the fail2ban service:

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart fail2ban.service
     ~~~

-4. Check the current status of the fail2ban service with the `fail2ban-client` command.
+4. Check the current status of the fail2ban service with the `fail2ban-client` command:

-    ~~~bash
+    ~~~sh
     $ sudo fail2ban-client status
     Status
     |- Number of jail:      1